Tupapa Maraerenga F.C.

-Tupapa Maraerenga Football Club is a Cook Islands football club located in Avarua.
-It currently plays in the Cook Islands Round Cup and in the Cook Islands Cup.
+Tupapa Maraerenga Football Club, also referred to as Tupapa FC is an amateur football club located in Avarua, Rarotonga, the Cook Islands, representing the 'oire (village) of Tupapa Maraerenga, in the larger vaka (district) of Te Au o Tonga.
+They currently compete as one of the 6 members of the Rarotonga Club Competition (the Round Cup and the Knockout Cup).
+They are the most successful club in the Cook Islands, winning 20 round and 11 knockout cups.

+Although being one of the most dominant teams in the preliminary rounds, Tupapa have only recorded one win in the OFC Men's Champions League proper, a 2–1 victory over PanSa East.

+Player Owenne Matapo holds the world record for the youngest goalscorer in competitive football history, scoring at age 13.
+Former players Lee Harmon Jr. and Kima Webb hold world records in the OFC Men's Champions League, with Harmon Jr. scoring 7 against Vaiala Tonga, the most in a single continental club match, and Webb participating in the 2025 OFC Men's Champions League qualifying stage as the youngest player.

 History

-Tupapa F.C. are the most successful club in the Cook Islands.
-They have won 20 Cook Islands Round Cups and 9 Cook Islands Cups.
+Origins

+Tupapa Maraerenga is one of Rarotonga's traditional 'oire teams that competes in local sporting codes.
+Tupapa Maraerenga would be officially founded as a football club in 1968.

+Early years competing

+Tupapa competed in the early football competition in Rarotonga whilst the Cook Islands Football Association was not a member of FIFA.
+The club won the 1978 knockout title, and secured their first league title in 1992, the first season officially sanctioned by the Cook Islands Football Association.
+Tupapa won their first title under FIFA sanctioned league in 1997, quickly followed by 1998 and 1999 titles, thus winning three titles in a row before the new millennium.

-New millennium
+The new millennium

-The turn of the millennium heralded a new era for the club.
-In fact, the 2000s saw Tupapa and Nikao Sokattack compete for the title, with 4 championships for the former, and 6 for the latter.
-Tupapa won 3 in a row in 2001, 2002 and 2003, before Nikao repeating the feat, only to be interrupted by the black and whites in 2007.
+The 2000s saw Tupapa and Nikao Sokattack compete for the title, with 4 championships for the former, and 6 for the latter.
+Tupapa won 3 in a row (2001, 2002 and 2003), before Nikao repeating the feat, only to be interrupted by the black and whites in 2007.

-First continental adventures
+First continental adventure

 Tupapa became the first Cook Islands club to play on the continental scene, by participating in the 2001 OFC Club Championship.
 Drawn in group B, they finished 4th out of 5 teams, with 3 losses and 1 win.
-Their maiden win, which came against PanSa, was initially a 4–0 result, before being turned into a 2–0 win by default, due to the team from American Samoa fielding ineligible players.
+Their maiden win, which came against PanSa, was initially a 4–0 result, before being turned into a 2–0 win due to the team from American Samoa fielding ineligible players.
 The club was scheduled to participate in the 2008–09 OFC Champions League preliminary round.
 However, they withdrew before the competition began.

 After winning the 2011 Cook Islands Round Cup, the team appeared in the 2012–13 OFC Champions League, starting in the preliminary Round.
 After topping their group, they were eliminated in the play-off round by Mont-Dore.